amg6135/NuCampSite-Site/README.md

 # NuCampSite-Site

-A website for a campsite built using Bootstrap.
+A demo website I created for a campsite.
+I built this website using React | React Native | Bootstrap.